geometryzen/davinci/README.md

 # Welcome to DaVinci

 DaVinci is a Python to JavaScript cross-compiler.

-Python that runs in your browser!
-Python that runs on your iPad!
+Its primary purpose is to allow Python to be run in a browser using the JavaScript engine.

-Its being used by [GeometryZen](http://www.geometryzen.org).
+It is being used by [GeometryZen](http://www.geometryzen.org).

 [![Build Status](https://travis-ci.org/geometryzen/davinci.png)](https://travis-ci.org/geometryzen/davinci)

 ## Origins

 DaVinci is a fork of the Skulpt project.
+DaVinci provides Mathematical Physics and Computer Graphics extensions to Skulpt.

 Skulpt is the brainchild of Scott Graham.
-See [Skulpt.org](http://skulpt.org) for some early demos of Skulpt in action.
+See [skulpt.org](http://skulpt.org) for some early demos of Skulpt in action.

 Brad Miller has been shepherding the development of Skulpt since sometime in 2010/2011.

-DaVinci is being developed by David Holmes since 2013.
-DaVinci provides Mathematical Physics and Computer Graphics extensions.
+DaVinci was created by David Holmes in early 2013.

 ## How can I help?